-Since 2009, when the weight-restoration phase of my recovery from anorexia was complete, but psychologically there was a lot left to do, I have written a blog about eating disorders—also called A Hunger Artist—for the US website Psychology Today.
+Since 2009, when the weight-restoration phase of my recovery from anorexia was complete, but psychologically there was a lot left to do, I’ve written a blog about eating disorders—also called A Hunger Artist—for the US website Psychology Today.
 In the beginning, writing the blog was a personally therapeutic thing for me to do: it gave me a structure for thinking about all that was still changing so fast, and an excuse to clarify to myself what was going well and what was still painful or frightening.
 I barely even considered the fact that I might actually have readers.

 The idea was always that the blog should find ways of bringing together the personal experience and the scientific evidence.
 Latterly, the personal experience is much less centre-stage than it used to be, though of course it still informs everything about how and what I choose to write.
 And I have much less sense, now, of a stark divide between ‘me’ and ‘science’: I have a richer appreciation of the relevance to mental health of other kinds of research we wouldn’t necessarily call scientific, and a much more fleshed-out appreciation of where ‘I’ fit into the wide swathe of people with experiences of disordered eating.
 I keep learning, and so I hope the blog keeps improving.